-- impact on the shopfront.
-They should avoid obscuring architectural features and be designed as part of the overall scheme. - 66.
-Blinds are acceptable so long as they are fully retractable on a daily basis and do not permanently obscure the fascia.
+- 57 Boxes and housing for any shutters, of whatever design, should be designed to minimise their impact on the shopfront.
+They should avoid obscuring architectural features and be designed as part of the overall scheme. - 58 Blinds are acceptable so long as they are fully retractable on a daily basis, and do not permanently obscure the fascia.
 The blind box into which the blinds retract should be integrated within an overall design so that architectural features are not obscured.
-Blinds should be no wider than the fascia. - 67.
-Fixed blinds, such as curved Dutch type of canopy, are out of character in historic streets and are not acceptable.
+Blinds should be no wider than the fascia. - 59 Fixed blinds, such as a curved Dutch type of canopy, are out of character in historic streets and are not acceptable.
 The use of plastics, wet-look or stretch fabrics for blinds or canopies is strongly discouraged.
 Canopies and blinds should not be fitted above ground floor level.